chutrunganh/Project-I-Collect-SNMP-Data/README.md

 - Ensure you have Java SDK (version 21.0.3 or later) and JavaFX installed to run the application.
   Use the following VM options to run the
   application:  ```--module-path Path_To_JavaFX/lib --add-modules javafx.controls,javafx.fxml```.
-  Also, ensure to mark the `src `directory as the Sources Root in your IDE, as it relates to some paths used in the project.

 - Additional dependencies:
   - fasterxml.jackson.core.databind for reading JSON files
   - snmp4j for SNMP operations
   - pysnmp-pysmi for converting .mib files to JSON (only needed if you intend to recompile MIB files)

+All dependencies are included in the `pom.xml` file.
+You can install them automatically using Maven.

 3. Run the application

-Run the `Main.java` in the `src` directory to start the application.
+Run the `Main.java` in the `src/main/java/Main.java` directory to start the application.

 # Feature🕹️